 During the installation process of MapForce Server or FlowForce Server, check or uncheck the option for installing LicenseServer as appropriate.

 Note the following points:

 - If you have not installed LicenseServer yet, leave the default settings as is.
-The wizard will install the latest version on the computer where you are running the wizard. - If you have not installed LicenseServer yet and want to install Altova LicenseServer on another computer, clear the check box Install Altova LicenseServer on this machine and choose Register Later.
-In this case, you will need to install LicenseServer separately and register MapForce Server afterwards. - If LicenseServer has already been installed on your computer but is a lower version than the one indicated by the installation wizard, leave the default settings as is.
+The wizard will install the latest version on the computer where you are running the wizard. - If you have not installed LicenseServer yet and want to install Altova LicenseServer on another computer and use it from there, then clear the check box Install Altova LicenseServer on this machine and choose Register Later.
+In this case, you will need to install LicenseServer separately on the other machine and register MapForce Server afterwards with the LicenseServer on that machine. - If LicenseServer has already been installed on your computer but is a lower version than the one that would be installed by the installation wizard, then leave the wizard's default setting (for upgrading to the newer version) as is.
 In this case, the installation wizard will automatically upgrade your LicenseServer version.
 The existing registration and licensing information will be carried over to the new version of LicenseServer. - If LicenseServer has already been installed on your computer or network and has the same version as the one indicated by the wizard, do the following: - o Clear the check box Install Altova LicenseServer on this machine. - Under Register this product with, choose the LicenseServer with which you want to register MapForce Server.
 Alternatively, choose Register Later.
 Note that you can always select Register Later if you want to ignore the LicenseServer associations and carry on with the installation of MapForce Server.

-For information about how to register and license MapForce Server with Altova LicenseServer, see the section Licensing MapForce Server^[11].
+For information, see how to register and license MapForce Server with Altova LicenseServer.
+Also see the LicenseServer documentation for more detailed information.